-Many countries around the world regulate access to non-human biological material (“genetic resources”) for research purposes and also require benefits arising from this use to be shared with them.
-This is referred to as “access and benefit-sharing” (ABS).
+Many countries around the world regulate access to non-human biological material (“genetic resources”) for research purposes, requiring benefits arising from this use to be shared.
+This is referred to as “access and benefit-sharing”, or ABS for short.

 As an academic researcher, you may need an ABS permit and to sign a benefit-sharing agreement.